 You don't have to go through this alone.
 Let your partner, family and friends know how you feel so they can support you.
 Let them know to what extent you want them to be involved in managing your gestational diabetes and invite them to share their feelings too.
-Your health professionals are also there to support you.
+Your team of health professionals and the NDSS are here to support you.